ocf/ocfweb/ocfweb/docs/docs/staff/procedures/backporting-packages.md

 * Enter the new directory and run `dpkg-checkbuilddeps`, and install any dependencies that are missing.
-If you'd like to install missing dependencies automatically, you can use `sudo mk-build-deps -i --remove`.
+If you'd like to install missing dependencies automatically, you can use `sudo mk-build-deps -ir`.

 ## Step 4: Make any changes (optional)